allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Add a Person Resource

 1. Click on the event and the flyout opens.
 2. Click the Edit \(pencil\) button.
 Click More Details.
 3. From the Resources dropdown select Person and click Add.
 4. Click on personnel from the list.

     1. If multiple people are selected over numerous pages, use the Show Only Selected People function option:

-1\) Click on the More Options \(. .\) button within the Add People panel.
+        1. Click on the More Options \(...\) button within the Add People panel.

-2\) Select Show Only Selected People; a list of only personnel selected wil be displayed.
+        2. Select Show Only Selected People; a list of only personnel selected wil be displayed.

-2. To revert back to selecting more people for the event, click on the More Options \(. .\) button again and click on Select People.
+    2. To revert back to selecting more people for the event, click on the More Options \(...\) button again and click on Select People.
     3. Continue selecting People as required.
     4. Persons with Go/NoGo issues will display a red ball next their name.

 5. Click Done, and click Save.
 6. This will save your event to the Scheduler Calendar.

 Manage Resource Roles On a Sub-Event

-80869 NEW IN 5.16

 Manage existing resource roles on a sub-event without opening the entire event in edit mode.

 1. Click on the event and the flyout opens.
 2. Expand and collapse:

     1. On the Sub Event header, expand and collapse the resource roles by clicking the .. control.
     2. On the resource list, expand and collapse the resource roles by clicking the V control.

 3. Fill Role:

     1. Click on a resource role to view a list of resources meeting the role requirements.
     2. Select the resource and it is added to the sub-event.

 4. Re-order:

     1. On the resource type, click on the .. control and select Re-Order Resource Roles.
     2. Click on the desired resource/resource role and drag to the desired order.
     3. Click Done.

 Set Resource Time Tracking

 Once a resource is added to an event, time tracking schedules an event resource with specific start and end dates/times, distinct the event and other resources.
 It also allows adding these times as Actual times after the event.

 1. Open the event.
 2. In the Resources field, click on the desired resource and Edit Resource opens.
 3. Slide the Include Time Tracking control right \(green\).
 4. Select the Time Mode from the dropdown:

     1. Time: Start Date/Time and End Date/Time.
     2. all Day: The entire selected date.
     3. Offset: Set the days/hours/minutes offset from the parent event, and set the duration.

 5. Click Additional Information and add information as desired.
 6. Click Done and the tracking times appear under the resource, along with any Additional information.
 7. Scheduled is the default; click Actual to add times after the event.
 8. Sliding the Include Time Tracking control left \(white\) removes tracking and resets the resource to event start and end times.

 Use Resource \(Crew\) Templates to find qualified personnel

 !!!
+Note
-Note Templates must be built in advance in the Setup Resource Templates section.
+    Templates must be built in advance in the Setup Resource Templates section.

 Crew template statuses indicate, in both Panels and Calendar view, when all required roles are not all filled, when all required roles are filled but all optional roles are not filled, or when a role is filled by a person who does not fully meet all the role’s requirements.
 Role Names displayed on the hierarchy view; display the Role Name and required indications, display the Name of the person assigned to the role, display the Roles/Names in vertical lists.

 1. Under Resources, select Template.

     1. Check mark the desired Template; click Done.

 2. Click on the link for each crew position to find people who are qualified to fill the role.
 3. Select personnel.
 4. Click Save.

 Group Resources